grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 of vi.
 When the behavior differs from the original vi, I will indicate the nvim behavior.

+The name vi comes from the "visual interface" for the ex line editor.
+That is the reason vi's configuration file is called `~/.exrc`.

 Vi was often called "bi-modal" where *normal mode* and *command mode* were conflated together and called "*command mode*" and *insert mode* was the second mode.